pulumi/docs/content/docs/get-started/aws/deploy-stack.md

     + 2 to create

-Do you want to perform this update? yes
+Do you want to perform this update?
+> yes
-> no
+  no
   details
 ```

+Once the preview has finished you are given three options to choose from:

+- `yes` will run your update.
+- `no` will not run the update.
+- `details` will show you the diff for the full set of properties within the stack.

-Choosing `yes` will create resources in AWS.
+Select `yes` to create your bucket.

 ```
 Do you want to perform this update? yes